 An adjustable shock absorber can significantly increase ride-tuning capabilities in all driving conditions, on and off-road.

-TIEDOWNS AND TURNBUCKLES
+TIEDOWNS

 The camper must be secured to the truck with high quality tiedowns and turnbuckles.
 The front turnbuckles must be spring or shock loaded.
-Lance recommends use of HappiJac and/or Torklift tiedowns and turnbuckles.
+Lance recommends the use of Torklift "Fastgun" Camper Tie-Downs.